gitidlb/CosmoFieldGen/README.md

 You can download the Quijote snapshots directly from the official website:
 🔗 https://quijote-simulations.readthedocs.io/

-After downloading the particle snapshots at the desired redshifts (z = 127 and z = 0), use the scripts in this repository to voxelize the data into 3D or 2D density grids at resolutions such as **64³, 128³, 256³, or 512³**.
+The snapshots are stored in either Gadget-II format or HDF5.
+They can be read using the readgadget.py and readsnap.py scripts.
+If you have Pylians installed you already have them.
+After downloading the particle snapshots at the desired redshifts (z = 127 and z = 0), use the scripts in this repository to voxelize the data into 3D or 2D density grids at different resolutions.
 The default simulation box size for the Latin Hypercube set is **1000 Mpc/h**.

-## 📁 What This Repository Generates
+## What This Repository Generates

 ### 1. Generate Dark Matter Density Fields
 Convert particle snapshots into 3D voxel grids using **CIC** or **PCS** mass-assignment schemes.
 Supports multiple resolutions and both **z = 127** (initial condition) and **z = 0** (nonlinear) snapshots.

----

 ### 2. Generate Redshift-Space Distorted (RSD) Fields
 Apply line-of-sight velocity corrections to particles and reconstruct the corresponding **nonlinear RSD** density fields.

----

 ### 3. Generate Halo Density Fields
 Read FoF halo catalogs, apply user-defined **mass cuts**, and voxelize halos into 3D density grids using CIC/PCS.
 RSD can be applied to halo positions as well.

----

 ### 4. Generate 2D Projected Density Fields
 Create 2D slices from 3D density grids using **central-slab projection** with mean/median/max aggregation.
 This functionality is implemented in `Generate_train_2D_samples.py`.

----

 ### 5. Precompute Velocity-Field Features
 Transform 3D density fields into a **6-channel velocity-feature stack** using FFT-based operations in k-space.